Raymond0212/SimplyTodo/README.md

 This extension does not contribute any VS Code settings at the moment.

-## Commands

-The following commands will be available:

-- `simplytodo.addTodo`: Add a new item to your todo list.
-- `simplytodo.listTodos`: Show all current todo items.
-- `simplytodo.completeTodo`: Mark an item as complete.

 ## Release Notes

 ### 0.0.1

 Initial release of SimplyTodo.

----

-## Following extension guidelines

-Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.

-**Enjoy!**